 - Forgiveness Needs to be Received and Given

-Here are a few examples of these convictions in the Bible, along with another of Chautona Havig’s characters who shows what it means to have the courage of your convictions in focus.
+Here are a few examples of these convictions in the Bible, people who show what it means to have the courage of your convictions as your focus.

 Conviction of the Holy Spirit